 Note that we are not including Trump Tower, which is purely commercial structure, part of the family real estate business, with shops on the lower floors and luxury apartments above, including the sprawling, gilded family triplex penthouse, or any of the other Trump-branded commercial buildings in New York City, because these are not historical presidential sites.

-The house in Queens where he was born and grew up is a private home, not an official historic site managed by the National Park Service.
+The house in Queens where the ex-president was born and grew up is a private home, not an official historic site managed by the National Park Service.
 If that changes, we will add it to this list.

 - This article was posted originally in Feb.
 2016 and is updated annually.